LLM Fine-Tuning Explained: When to Fine-Tune vs When to Use RAG or Prompting

 The Technical Definition

 Fine-tuning optimizes a pre-trained model's weights using a curated dataset of input-output pairs specific to your task.
-The training objective is the same as pre-training — minimize the prediction loss — but the data distribution reflects your use case, not the general web.
-The result is a model that responds differently (ideally better for your task) than the base model would have.
+The training objective is identical to pre-training (minimize prediction loss), but the data distribution reflects your use case, not the general web.
+The result is a model that responds differently than the base model would have.

 The Three Ways to Customize an LLM